launchdarkly/android-client-sdk/README.md

 app backgrounding, loss of internet connection.
 These are problematic to test in a programmatic way, so we rely on a combination of automated emulator tests and manual tests.

+If, when running tests, the Android Studio build starts throwing countDebugDexMethods and countReleaseDexMethods errors using the run configuration dropdown, then switch to the command-line and exclude the two DEX methods causing the trouble.

+> ./gradlew -x :launchdarkly-android-client:countDebugDexMethods -x :launchdarkly-android-client:countReleaseDexMethods -x :launchdarkly-android-client:signArchives --stacktrace clean build test cAT

 About LaunchDarkly
 -----------